music-encoding/guidelines/_guidelines-v3/07-analysis/02-analysisSpecificAttrs/01-analysisMelodicIntervals.md

 The next
 example shows interval relationships indicated by the Parsons Code:

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample169.xml" valid="true" %}
+{% include plainExample.html example="examples/analysis/analysis-sample169.xml" valid="true" version=page.version %}

 Alternatively, diatonic interval quality and size may be indicated by a letter signifying the interval quality (A= augmented, d= diminished, M = major, m = minor, P = perfect)